Western Sydney Wanderers FC: Rivalries

 Another of the Western Sydney Wanderers' local rivals are Macarthur FC.
 The rivalry is largely based on geography, with both teams based in Greater Western Sydney.
+Macarthur FC represents South Western Sydney, with its home ground, Campbelltown Sports Stadium, in Campbelltown, and its temporary training ground, Fairfield Showground, located in Prairiewood, while Western Sydney Wanderers represent Greater Western Sydney, with their home ground at Western Sydney Stadium in Parramatta and their training ground at Blacktown Football Park in Rooty Hill.

-The two clubs first met in the opening round of the 2020–21 A-League season on 30 December 2020, with Wanderers losing the match 1–0 after a goal scored by Mark Milligan.
-On 6 February 2021, in the following derby, Wanderers drew 2–2 away from home with goals by Graham Dorrans and Simon Cox.
+The two clubs first met in the opening round of the 2020–21 A-League season on 30 December 2020, with Macarthur winning the match 1–0 after a goal scored by Mark Milligan in front of a crowd of 10,128.
+On 6 February 2021, Wanderers drew 2–2 away from home with goals by Graham Dorrans and Simon Cox in front of a crowd of 4,723.

 Ownership

 Upon establishing Western Sydney Wanderers in April 2012, FFA attempted to find a backer to own and run the club.
 Despite several attempts by FFA, no individual owner or consortium of owners decided to take on the new Sydney-based club, thus FFA assumed ownership of the club, taking on the role first two years of the club's existence with Lyall Gorman appointed chairman.

 In May 2014, it was confirmed that FFA had sold the club to a consortium headed by Australian businessman Paul Lederer, who was also appointed the role of chairman, while John Tsatsimas took up the role of the club's first CEO following his role as General Manager since the club's inception.
 Along with Lederer, Jefferson Cheng, Glenn Duncan and David Slade were part of the consortium of owners.
 The new ownership became effective as of 30 June 2014.